 Lebanon Cedar Information

-Lebanon cedar information tells us that these conifers are native to Lebanon, Syria and Turkey.
+Lebanon cedar information tells us that these conifers are native to Lebanon, Syria, and Turkey.
 In yesteryear, vast forests of Lebanon cedar trees covered these regions, but today they are largely gone.
-However, people around the world began growing cedar
+However, people around the world began growing cedar of Lebanon trees for their grace and beauty.

 Lebanon cedar trees have thick trunks and stout branches too.
 Younger trees are shaped like pyramids, but the crown of a Lebanon cedar tree flattens as it ages.
 Mature trees also have bark that is cracked and fissured.